No, Acceptance Perth is a welcoming safe space for LGBTIQA+ Catholics, their family, and friends. We affirm everyone’s human dignity and their faith.

 We do not discriminate on age, gender, race, or other distinctions.
 All are welcome including partners.

 Acceptance Perth is an autonomous group of Catholics who gather for spiritual support, pastoral care and fellowship.
-We accept the gifts of all who join us and we do not judge or discriminate or encourage a person to change their sexuality or gender.
+We accept the gifts of all who join us and we do not judge or discriminate against anyone or encourage a person to change their sexuality or gender.

 As Pope Francis said, “If a person is gay and seeks out the Lord and is willing, who am I to judge that person?”

-He continued on in his book, The Name of God is Mercy, “I was paraphrasing by heart the Catechism of the Catholic Church where it says that these people should be treated with delicacy and not be marginalized.”
+He continued in his book, The Name of God is Mercy, “I was paraphrasing by heart the Catechism of the Catholic Church where it says that these people should be treated with delicacy and not be marginalized.”

 Acceptance Perth actively seeks to embody the principles of the Catholic tradition of the dignity of the human person just as God made us and equality for all including gender and sexually diverse people.